miroapp/app-examples/examples/blob-maker/README.md

   outline: ""
 ```

+9. From the app settings page, make sure to `Install app and get OAuth token` if you haven't.
-9. Open a board & you should see your app in the main toolbar when you click the three dots.
+10. Open a board & you should see your app in the main toolbar when you click the three dots.

 # 🗂️ Folder structure <a name="folder"></a>